claytonketner/CSCI200_FactorySim/Manager-Classes.md

       * NetComm that received the message)
-      * actionPerformed - handle the input, send any modification of the kits to server, paint updated factory on timer tick if pnlFactory is showing GUI View of Factory (most of the labeled items are contained in the factoryState variable)
+      * actionPerformed - handle the input, send any modification of the kits to server, paint updated factory on timer tick if pnlFactory is showing

 ***